SHARPSBURG, Ky. (AP) -- A family in eastern Kentucky is working to turn an old school into a drug rehabilitation facility for women.

 She says her family plans to turn the former Bethel Elementary school into the Michelle Williams Life Skills Academy, a 12-step drug recovery program.

 The family already owns the building and they have hired a director.
 However, they are still raising money to finish renovations that will bring the building up to code.

 Meanwhile, they have applied for status as a not-for-profit agency and expect to get approval.

-If everything goes as planned, the facility should open in the spring with room for 10-15 women.
+If everything goes as planned, Erica Williams says the facility should open in the spring.